 - Social Sciences

-A major is the main area of study in your degree (e.g. Business Administration, Philosophy, or Philosophy).
+A major is the main area of study in your degree (e.g. Business Administration, Philosophy, or Psychology).
 When you apply to Tyndale’s BA degree, you generally declare your major, or the subject you want to study.
 Most of the courses in your degree will be in your major and you will graduate with a degree in that major.
 The specific requirements for a major vary from program to program.

 Students may also choose to do a double major in the Bachelor of Arts in any two areas of study in which a major is currently offered.